mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

    `maxRevision` to `228`.
 This cap can be applied by setting `override` to {`maxRevision`: `228`}
    * `log` - Any notes of explanation, such as why a library was labeled `BROKEN`
 * Other fields to be included are
-   * `previous_versions` - a list of previous `prettyVersion` values
+   * `previous_versions` - a list of previous `prettyVersion` values.
+This is a future facing field.
    * `date_added` - Date library was added to contributions.
-This is a future facing field
+This will be added whenever a new library is added.
+To have complete data for this field will require some detective work into the archives.
    * `last_updated` - Date library was last updated in the repo.
-This is a future facing field
+This will be added whenever a library is updated.
+To have complete data for this field will require waiting for all libraries to be updated, or will require some detective work into the archives.

 ## Migration plan

 - [x] rename `processing/processing-contributions` to `processing/processing-contributions-legacy`.
-- [ ] Copy `mingness/processing-contributions-new` to `processing` account as `processing/processing-contributions`.
+- [x] Copy `mingness/processing-contributions-new` to `processing` account as `processing/processing-contributions`.
 Do not transfer.
 Do not keep history.
 Do not include the output files.
-- [ ] Set up update workflow that updates daily the database file, and automerges into the repository.
+- [x] Set up update workflow that updates daily the database file, and automerges into the repository.
 Direct commits to main.
 Also creates `pde/contribs.txt` and the  `source` json files as workflow artifacts.
-- [ ] Let the repository update these output files for a trial period of a week? a month?
-Compare files against the `processing/processing-contributions` repo.
+- [x] Let the repository update these output files for a trial period of a week? a month?
+- [ ] Compare files against the `processing/processing-contributions` repo.
 - [ ] When we are confident the repository is working as expected, insert into workflow for contribution manager.
 Start up again for website?